-AIFF Disciplinary Committee announces suspension for Mohun Bagan Super Giant's Armando Sadiku - www.lokmattimes.com
+AIFF disciplinary committee announces suspension for Mohun Bagan Super Giant's Armando Sadiku - www.lokmattimes.com

 The MBSG footballer from Albania was found in breach of Article 51 of the Code due to his offensive gestures in the technical area against a match official, following his second yellow card (automatic red) in the 67th minute of the match.

-As per the AIFF Disciplinary Committee verdict pronounced on April 28, Armando Sadiku's suspension can be read in two parts:
+As per the AIFF Disciplinary Committee verdict pronounced on April 28, 2024, Armando Sadiku’s suspension can be read in two parts.

-1) An immediate two-match suspension, including the automatic suspension received for two cautions in the match.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app